Accelerynt-Security/AS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category/README.md

 * **Playbook Name**: This can be left as "**AS-Blob-Storage-Add-Domains-to-Zscaler-URL-Category**" or you may change it.

-* **IntegrationAccountName**: Enter the name of the Microsoft integration account this playbook will use.
+* **Integration Account Name**: Enter the name of the Microsoft integration account this playbook will use.
 Please note that the playbook and integration account must share the same resource group.

 * **Zscaler Root Domain**: Enter your Zscaler root domain here.

 * **Zscaler Username**: Enter the username of the Zscaler Admin account.

 * **Zscaler Custom URL Category Name**: Enter a Zscaler Custom URL Category Name.

 * **Key Vault Name**: Enter the name of the Key Vault that stores your Zscaler API key and Zscaler password.

 * **Zscaler API Key**: Enter the name of the Key Vault Secret that contains the value of your Zscaler API key.